mshroyer/pointfree/README.rst

 ------------

-pointfree is a small module that makes certain functional programming constructs more convenient to use in the Python language.
+pointfree is a small module that makes certain functional programming constructs more convenient to use in Python.

 Specifically, it provides: